jhan125/Computer_Networking_JimKurose/Ch2_Application_Layer/README.md

 	- There is no way to make two clients talk to each other.
 - In P2P architecture:
 	- There is not reliance on a dedicated server.
-	- The users share the content in a highly decentraliazed network.
+	- The users share the content in a highly decentralized network.
 - Processes on two different end systems communicate with each other by exchanging messages across the computer network.
 	- processes communicating with each other reside in the application layer of the five-layer protocol stack.
-- In the context of a communication session between a pair of processes, the process that initiates the communication (that is, initially contacts the other process at the beginning of the session) is labeled as the client.
-The process that waits to be contacted to begin the session is the server.
+	- client process: process that initiates communication
+	- server process: process that waits to be contacted
 - A socket is the interface between the application layer and the transport layer within a host.
 - The only control that the application developer has on the transport-layer side is:
 	- the choice of transport protocol